kormax/osaifu-keitai-google-pixel/README.md

 # Other notes

+This section comments and thoughts that appeared when researching this topic:

+- Goal of this doc is to shed light on this issue and try to give some pointers to the people that want to try and overcome this limitation.

-- We can only guess why did Google decide to lock global users from this feature.
+- There is no way to be sure why did Google decide to lock global users from this feature.
 The biggest probability thus far is licensing requirements, as it is possible that the service provider requires a fee for each device that this feature is enabled for.
 It is also possible that for the sake of economy of scale google manufactures and licenses all devices, but to simplify support they've locked out unused features from other regions.
-This doc has been published to shed light on this issue and try to give some pointers to the people that want to try and overcome this limitation.

 - Android implementation is much worse in comparison to the one Apple has:
   - Google Wallet app wraps external apps instead of implementing all functionality on its own.